kshetline/tubular_time/README.md

 ]
 ```

-Here’s what that month looks like, as rendered by the drop-time date picker at skyviewcafe.com:
+Here’s what that month looks like, as rendered by the drop-down date picker at skyviewcafe.com:

 <img src="https://shetline.com/readme/tubular-time/2.4.0/apia_dec_2011_cal.jpg" width=185 height=150 alt="Apia Dec 2011">